 American Museum of Natural History

-When the weather calls for indoor adventures, there is no better place to take the kids than the American Museum of Natural History.
+When the weather calls for indoor adventures, there is no better place to take the kids than the American Museum of Natural History, a great educational NYC attraction.
 Spanning four city blocks and featuring 45 exhibits, you and your children will be transported back to the past while you survey amazing dinosaur and mammal fossils, as well as ancient artifacts and outer space explorations.
 Your children will be in awe as they discover the uncovered secrets of our planet’s history, sure to leave them with inspiration to keep exploring.

 New York City’s biggest and most famous toy store was once referred to as heaven for children, and for good reason; you may have quite a difficult time getting your youngsters to leave this multi-leveled paradise for kids.
 The nirvana of toys, games, dolls and everything in between, FAO Schwarz is by far the most exciting big apple destination for any child (and many adults).
 Your biggest worry when entering this endless castle of imagination is leaving with your wallet empty.